Updated: April 11, 2026

 CAC is the cost you incur to acquire one paying customer.

-But—and this is critical—what counts as “Sales & Marketing Spend”?
+But — and this is critical — what counts as “Sales and Marketing Spend”?

 Include: